 Self-Directed Investment Options

-When you self-direct your 401(k) plan, you can invest in almost anything you want.
-You’re only limited by the IRS prohibited transactions, which include collectibles and transactions involving a disqualified person.
-You can invest in any kind of real estate, both foreign and domestic, residential and commercial, precious metals & coins, private businesses, tax liens, cryptos, investments funds, and so much more.
+When you Self-Direct your 401(k) plan, you can invest in almost anything you want.
+You’re only limited by the IRS-prohibited transactions, which include collectibles and transactions involving a disqualified person.
+You can invest in any kind of real estate, both foreign and domestic, residential and commercial, precious metals & coins, private businesses, tax liens, cryptos, investment funds, and so much more.

-A growing number of business owners are attracted to the Solo 401(k) plan in order to gain the ability to invest in alternative investments and better diversify their retirement portfolio.
+A growing number of business owners are attracted to the Solo 401(k) plan to gain the ability to invest in alternative investments and better diversify their retirement portfolio.

 Related: Solo 401(k) Investments